Biography of Professor Keedy

 From 1997 Prof. Keedy took an active interest in the movement towards the reform of German universities, in particular with respect to the introduction of Bachelor and Master degrees and the reduction of time taken by students for obtaining degrees in German universities.
 He played a key role in the early stages of the introduction of Bachelor and Master degrees in the Computer Science Faculty at the University of Ulm, and held lectures on this topic at a variety of German universities and technical colleges.
-He wrote a book on this topic which appeared in 1999 in the Raabe Verlag series "DUZ Edition".
+He wrote a book on this topic in German which appeared in 1999 in the Raabe Verlag series "DUZ Edition".

-In Ulm his research focused mainly on the development of new ideas in the context of object oriented languages (with Mark Evered, Gisela Menger, Axel Schmolitzky and Christian Heinlein) and on further architectural ideas associated with security (with Jörg Siedenburg and Klaus Esbenlaub).
+In Ulm his research focused mainly on the development of new ideas in the context of object oriented languages (with Mark Evered, Gisela Menger, Axel Schmolitzky and Christian Heinlein) and on further architectural ideas associated with security (with Klaus Espenlaub and Jörg Siedenburg).

 In 1998 he established the SPEEDOS Project (Secure Persistent Execution Environment for Distributed Object Systems) with Klaus Espenlaub, which focuses on the architecture of secure computing systems.

-In 1999 he set up the TIMOR project with Gisela Menger and later also with Christian Heinlein, which focuses on the design of an object- and component-oriented programming language.
+In 1999 he set up the TIMOR project with Gisela Menger and later also with Christian Heinlein, which focuses on the design of an object- and component-oriented programming language suitable for SPEEDOS.

 In 1998 Prof. Keedy was appointed to the honorary position of Adjunct Professor in the Faculty of Information Technology at Monash University, Melbourne, Australia and in 2008 this became a position as Honorary Professor.
 He was also appointed Conjoint Professor at the University of Newcastle, N.S.W in 2002 and in 2006 he became a Guest Professor at the University of Bremen, Germany.

 Since his retirement he has continued working on the SPEEDOS and on the TIMOR Projects.
-He also now recruits German students for Australian universities, providing them wherever possible with an alternative to study abroad programmes by helping them to gain sufficient advanced standing for their German university courses to allow them to complete an Australian degree in two semesters.
-The German version of his recruitment website can be reached here.
+In 2015 he moved permanently back to Bremen, Germany.
+For a while he helped recruit German students for Australian universities, providing them wherever possible with an alternative to study abroad programmes by helping them to gain sufficient advanced standing for their German university courses to allow them to complete an Australian degree in two semesters.